Gender Equality And Women’s Empowerment

 23,000 Emirati businesswomen run projects worth more than AED 50 billion ($13.6 billion).

-To accelerate its commitment towards gender parity, the UAE Gender Balance Council recently mandated the private sector place women in 30% of all leadership positions by 2025.
+To accelerate its commitment towards gender parity, the UAE Gender Balance Council recently mandated the private sector to place women in 30% of all leadership positions by 2025.

 International cooperation